goktugbati/simplebanking/README.md

 ## ✅ Features
 - CQRS architecture with clean separation of command and query logic
 - Spring Data JPA with H2 in-memory database
+- Kafka integration with Outbox Pattern for reliable event publishing
-- Liquibase integration for schema and test data
+- Liquibase support for schema and test data
 - Unit and integration tests for both command and query layers

 ---